 Authored By: Northwest Justice Project

 - Spanish / Español

-The Division of Child Support (DCS) may suspend licenses of parents who are behind in their child support payments.
+DCS may suspend licenses of parents who are behind in their child support payments.
 The law allows DCS to suspend any license issued by the State of Washington, including drivers' licenses, hunting licenses, fishing licenses, professional licenses and contractor or occupational licenses.
-This publication explains your rights and obligations under the law.
-Publication #3809EN
+This explains your rights and obligations under the law. #3809EN

 - Can they suspend my license?

 - I got a Notice of Suspension.
 What should I do?

 - How do I ask for an administrative hearing?